ToolJet/ToolJet/docs/docs/contributing-guide/setup/ubuntu.md

 5. Set up database
     ```bash
-    npm run --prefix server db:create
-    npm run --prefix server db:reset
+    cd ./server && npm run db:setup
     ```
     :::info
     If at any point you need to reset the database, use this command `npm run --prefix server db:reset`
     :::

-6. Run plugins compilation in watch mode
+6. Create initial user and populate database
     ```bash
+    cd ./server && npm run db:seed
+    ```

+7. Run plugins compilation in watch mode
+    ```bash
     cd ./plugins && npm start
     ```

-7. Run the server
+8. Run the server
     ```bash
     cd ./server && npm run start:dev
     ```

-8. Run the client
+9. Run the client
     ```bash
     cd ./frontend && npm start
     ```

     The client will start running on the port 8082, you can access the client by visiting:  [https://localhost:8082](https://localhost:8082)

-9. Create login credentials
+10. Login to your new ToolJet instance

-    Visiting https://localhost:8082 should redirect you to the login page, click on the signup link and enter your email.
-The emails sent by the server in development environment are captured and are opened in your default browser.
-Click the invitation link in the email preview to setup the account.
+    Visiting https://localhost:8082 should redirect you to the login page, For the email use `dev@tooljet.io` and the password is `password` and click on the login link.

 ## Running tests